eriklupander/ocpvizz/README.md

 This is a very simple project + service + pod visualizer for OpenShift Container Platform 3.7 or later.

-It's derived from [dvizz](https://github.com/eriklupander/dvizz) but has switched out the Docker stuff in the backend for use of the OpenShift REST API instead.
+It's derived from [dvizz](https://github.com/eriklupander/dvizz), but has switched out the Docker stuff in the backend in favor of the OpenShift REST API.

 ![ocpvizz](ocpvizz.png)

+### Legend
+- Red circle: Your project.
+- Yellow circle: A service
+- Green circle: A pod

+Stuff like multiple projects, pods without services, containers per pod and all that fancy stuff is on the TODO-list.

 ### Running
 Run from the command line.
 First, you need to know the following: